cosperjeff-arizona/mealplan/readme.md

 1. Visit the [live app](https://cosperjeff-arizona.github.io/mealplan/)
 2. Use an AI assistant to generate your weekly meal plan (see example prompts below)
-3. Upload the resulting meal-plan-data.js file to view your personalized plan
+3. Upload the resulting data file to the `data/` folder in your GitHub repository
+4. The app automatically loads your new plan across all pages

 ### Example AI Prompts